StefAm21/micolet-test/README.md

 So to be clear to test first version, go to heroku.
 To test second version, test it locally on the proper branch

 #### Firt version Architecture Database with Typeform Ball 3:
-(In your Terminal, go to `git co master` or to the production environment in [https://micolet-test.herokuapp.com/](https://micolet-test.herokuapp.com/))
+(Go to the production environment in [https://micolet-test.herokuapp.com/](https://micolet-test.herokuapp.com/))
 ![db-micolet-arc](https://github.com/StefAm21/micolet-test/assets/80965786/1d093150-6357-40d5-81d5-4562df9a201f)

 Reasoning behind this Model architecture: